mcp-best-practice/mcp-best-practice/docs/best-practice/principles.md

 ## 1. Single Responsibility Principle

 ### Definition
-Each MCP server should have one clear, well-defined purpose and focus on a specific domain or service.
+Each MCP server should have one clear, well-defined purpose and focus on a specific problem area and authentication domain.

 ### Guidelines
 - **One Domain Per Server**: GitHub server, Database server, Email server
+- **Single Auth Domain**: All tools should use the same authentication mechanism
 - **Cohesive Functionality**: All tools within a server should be related
 - **Clear Boundaries**: Easy to explain what the server does in one sentence

+### Size and Scope Guidelines
+- **Problem Area Focus**: Restrict to one problem area (e.g., file management, API integration)
+- **Authentication Boundary**: Tools should share the same authentication requirements
+- **Single Tool Scope**: Each tool should have a focused, single purpose
+- **Avoid Mega-Servers**: Don't create "everything" servers that handle multiple domains

 ### ✅ Good Examples
 ```